 "I was absolutely blown away by this show!
 Bravo 25 is a MUST SEE - a true gem...The dialogue is deeply touching, hilarious, and thought-provoking." - Karl Oswald, Psychology Professor, CSU

 Amber the A.I. therapist is here.
-Broken hearts, addicts in recovery, a polyamorous lesbian awaits the arrival of Superintelligence, someone needs a piece of somebody’s liver?
+Broken hearts, addicts in recovery, a polyamorous lesbian awaits the arrival of Superintelligence, a grieving savant who likes donuts....
 Wait.
-Amber, the A.I. therapist likes donuts?
+Someone needs a piece of somebody’s liver?
+Maybe it's time to return to our breath.

-BRAVO 25, a 60 minute solo show, won the ENCORE!
-Producers' Award 2017 at the Hollywood Fringe Festival.
-The show premiered at the Rogue Festival in Fresno in March 2017, and was produced by Beyond Words at Stage Werx Theatre in April 2017.
+The show premiered at the Rogue Festival in Fresno in March 2017, was produced by Beyond Words at Stage Werx Theatre in April 2017, and had an extended run at the Hollywood Fringe Festival in July 2017.
 An excerpt was selected to compete in SF's PianoFight’s ShortLived competition in February 2016.
 Like Eliza's solo show, And Now, No Flip Flops?!, BRAVO 25 is directed by David Ford.

 Praise for BRAVO 25